 There’s no denying that the Char-Broil Big Easy makes mighty fine chicken.
 Mighty tasty, mighty moist and mighty pretty.
-This Colombian-style chicken sets the bar really high when it comes to poultry on the Big Easy.
+This Colombian-style chicken on the Char-Broil Big Easy sets the bar really high when it comes to poultry.
 Every bite is packed with a fantastic combination of spices and vegetables.
 I was reminded of the roasted chicken you could buy on the streets in South America.

 Whenever I make a perfect chicken like this Colombian-style chicken on my Big Easy I laughingly ask myself: should I hire security to guard the patio?
 It’s just so good that I wouldn’t be surprised if some passerby jumped the fence to grab a taste!
 The aroma alone while the chicken is cooking is enough to drive you crazy!